 cash, reconciling bank accounts, vendor invoice approval and paying vendors, etc.);

-• Watch for first-time vendors, and purchases not requiring purchase orders or purchasing
+• Watch for first-time vendors, and purchases not requiring purchase orders or purchasing processes;

 • Obtain the ability to access new employee candidate background checks; and